 BUT wildly determined, the idea to travel the South Nahanni Rivers with my raft took hold of me.
 It was the year 1993 and …

-At this point my friend Ron, who had just finished his studies in Austria, got the chance to visit me at the West Coast of Canada.
+At this point, my friend Ron, who had just finished his studies in Austria, got the chance to visit me on the West Coast of Canada.
 Immediately I started planning and preparing for the trip.
-Of course you can organise a tour for yourselves, as we did, but now everything has become overly regulated, making tours rather expensive, but also safer.
+Of course, you can organize a tour for yourselves, as we did, but now everything has become overly regulated, making tours rather expensive, but also safer.
 We had decided to take a small seaplane – for the start of our journey – near Ford Liard to the upper part of the South Nahanni River.
-The start for our river tour was therefore Rabbitkettle Lake and our target a small Dene settlement in Nahanni Butte, at the border of Kluane National Park.
+The start of our river tour was, therefore, Rabbitkettle Lake and our target a small Dene settlement in Nahanni Butte, at the border of Kluane National Park.

 The days rushed by like the river by the land.
-We wallowed in wonderful impressions, which was good distraction, because food was tightly rationed and needed to last for at least three weeks.
-But already, like the true adventurers we were, during the third night we had to talk about all the delicious things we would eat after our journey.
+We wallowed in wonderful impressions, which was a good distraction because the food was tightly rationed and needed to last for at least three weeks.
+But already, like the true adventurers we were, during the third night, we had to talk about all the delicious things we would eat after our journey.
 We made good progress on the river although our boat, an Outside by Grabner, wasn’t really the ideal one for the South Nahanni River.
 Wild water hiking boats like Grabner Outside Boote are better suited for it.

 The rapids, depending on water level and experience, aren’t too difficult to navigate (no guarantees), and we enjoyed simply floating on the current.
-Those parts we found more difficult we first inspected from the shore, which led us to explore the surrounding woods and mountains as well.
-With the roar of the water getting ever louder, we knew Virginia Falls couldn’t be far off, so we went ashore to get a good impression of the upcoming portage.
-Portages are places along a waterway at which canoes and other boats are carried over land to avoid obstacles like rapids, waterfalls, depths or fallen trees.
+Those sectons we found more difficult we first inspected from the shore, which led us to explore the surrounding woods and mountains as well.
+With the roar of the water getting ever louder we knew, Virginia Falls, couldn’t be far off, so we went ashore to get a good impression of the upcoming portage.
+Portages are places along a waterway at which canoes and other boats are carried overland to avoid obstacles like rapids, waterfalls, depths or fallen trees.

-Of course it was heavy labour but after three hours we had walked the path twice and carried the equipment as well as the boat around the waterfalls.
-Apart from the massive 96m high Virginia Falls (note, that is twice as high as Niagara Falls) another spectacular sight is the hot springs (which we nearly overlooked), as well as four canyons with walls up to 1200 m high.
+Of course, it was heavy labor but after three hours we had walked the path twice and carried the equipment as well as the boat around the waterfalls.
+Apart from the massive 96m high Virginia Falls (note, that is twice as high as Niagara Falls), another spectacular sight is the hot springs (which we nearly overlooked), as well as four canyons with walls up to 1200 m high.

-Unfortunately the cost for such a journey has exploded and depending on the tour offered, you have to pay up to 6500 USD per person for such an adventure.
+Unfortunately, the cost for such a journey has exploded and depended on the tour offered, you have to pay up to 6500 USD per person for such an adventure.
 Ridiculous!

 Still, here is one recommendation: NAHANNI CANOEING TRIP More photos from the archive from 1993 / Alaska.

-Well.. it’s never to late for a happy childhood !
+Well, it’s never too late for a happy childhood!

 Canada / Alaska Summer 1993